 Signature Phrase: Some sort of grunt.

-The 20Something Male With Product in His Hair exists in a swarm around the Song Starter.
+The 20Something With Product in His Hair exists in a swarm around the Song Starter.
 They are utterly indistinguishable as individuals to any human above the age of 32.
-They travel in small bands and packs, from three to seven, wearing jeans that are simultaneously tight and baggy, and they speak very quickly with accents beyond the comprehension of anyone not native to the United Kingdom.
-They drink, though not terribly heavily; they sing, though not particularly strongly; they pay attention to the game, though not in terribly great detail.
+They travel in small bands and packs, from three to seven, and they speak very quickly with accents beyond the comprehension of anyone not native to the United Kingdom.
+They drink, though not terribly heavily; they sing, though not particularly well; they pay attention to the game, though not in terribly great detail.
 In all ways, they move very, very fast – in a blur, really.

 The main purposes of the 20Something Male With Product in His Hair are to fill the seats and amplify whatever the Song Starter, as well as the various pack leaders among their numbers, are up to.
 Their goal, to the extent to which they are individuated, seems to be only to get better at their purposes by observing each other and the pack leaders.

 He looks at his phone often and probably has a blog.
 He doesn’t appear to drink, eat, move around, or even be alive – aside from the fact that his eyes are open and aimed generally towards the pitch.
 One assumes he is there to watch the game, and is thus aware of it, but one can’t be sure, for the Brooder mostly appears to simply Brood.

 Signature Phrase: N/A